 Open and Save As dialogs

 You can choose whether to use the LibreOffice Open and Save As dialogs or the ones provided by your operating system.
+This book uses the LibreOffice dialogs in illustrations.

-To use LibreOffice dialogs for saving or opening files, go to Tools > Options > LibreOffice > General and check the option Use LibreOffice dialog boxes.
-An example of a LibreOffice dialog is shown in Error: Reference source not found on page Error: Reference source not found.
+To use the operating system dialogs for saving or opening files, go to Tools > Options > LibreOffice > General and uncheck the option Use LibreOffice dialogs.

-To use the operating system dialogs for saving or opening files, go to Tools > Options > LibreOffice > General and uncheck the option Use LibreOffice dialog boxes.
+To use LibreOffice dialogs for saving or opening files, go to Tools > Options > LibreOffice > General and check the option Use LibreOffice dialogs.

-The three icons in the top right of the LibreOffice Open and Save As dialogs are as follows:
+An example of a LibreOffice dialog is shown in Figure 11 on page 30.
+The three icons in the top right of these dialogs are as follows: